-The same experiment in the 1st season was planted for validation during the 2nd season using the same set of plant growth regulators (PGR): Silver thiosulfate (STS), Benzyladenine - MaxCel (BA) and combination of both (BA+STS).
+The same experiment reported in the previous Annual Report was planted for validation during a second season using the same set of plant growth regulators (PGR): Silver thiosulfate (STS), Benzyladenine - MaxCel (BA) and combination of both (BA+STS).
 Because of the results from the previous season indicaged that a treatment with water and Tween 20 did not elicit any positive or negative reaction in the plants, this treatment was not repeated during this second season.
-Spraying (as done in the 1st season) was initiated 75 days after planting (DAP) and at weekly intervals thereafter.
+Spraying (as done in the first season) was initiated 75 days after planting (DAP) and at weekly intervals thereafter.
+As expected, there was some phytotoxic, but manageable effect on some of these treatments.
 For some reason the phytotoxic effects observed during this second season were stronger that previously observed.
 In addition, some plots were affected by ants that, in a matter of two days defolitated few plots.
 The plots for evaluating the effects of PGR were located at the end of the rows and tended to be affected more by occasional water logging as this was the area of land where water drained the last.
 Plant growth of these plots was not as vigorous as that in other experiments for the induction of flowering described in this report.